TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-08-09-stamp-static-analysis-of-templates.md

 {$meal->getTitle()}
 ```

-The meal is very simple object:
+The meal is an elementary object:

 ```php
 namespace App;